In this section, the color scheme shown in the screenshots may differ from the actual appearance of the Control Centre.

 You can use the filters at the top of the page to get the relevant information.

-This section is located below the Tops section.
+This group is located below the Tops group.

 Here you can find the following pre-defined widgets:

-The first pre-defined widget in this section is the bar chart of blocked and detected (not blocked) fraud attacks.
+The first pre-defined widget in this group is the bar chart of blocked and detected (not blocked) fraud attacks.

 When you hover over a bar (for a specific time period), the following data is shown: